Stay updated on what's happening in our local fly fishing world by logging on to our "Kiene's Fly Shop Group" page.

 Click here to go to our Fly Catalog

-Swinging - Steelhead: Andy at the shop recommends swinging, Wooly Buggers, Caddis Poopa/olive, Bird's Nest/olive, Slump Busters #10, Zonkers #10, Silver Hilton and Intruders.
-In this off color water.
-Andy recommends stringing a small bright red bead on the tippet so that it rests on the eye of the hook.
+Swinging - Winter Steelhead: Andy at the shop recommends swinging, Wooly Buggers, Caddis Poopa/olive, Bird's Nest/olive, Slump Busters #10, Zonkers #10, Silver Hilton and Intruders.
+If using a two fly set up, make sure one of the flies is an egg pattern.

 Indicator Nymphing-Adult Steelhead & Half-Pounders/Smolts: Bird's Nests #12,#14, Egg Patterns #12, Caddis Poopah #12, #14, Micro Mayfly/olive #18, Rubber Legs/black #8-#14, Prince Nymph #12, #14, SJ Worm/tan #12,